sbonaretti/timeSavers/HowTo_makeVideos.md

 ## Uploading to youtube
 - Sign in in studio.youtube.com with the google account
+- Click on the camera icon with a + in the top-right of the page -> Upload video (Beta) -> Fill out info

 - Note: It is not possible to replace a video